Hue-Jhan/Self-Injection-Reverse-Shell-Undetected/README.md

 As i said before, you can add a simple shikata ga nai encryption or use online tools like shoggoth or idk. <img align="right" src="media/vt2.png" width="260" />

 Soon i will create my own simple encryption using python : )

-The only problem is decrypting the base64, ill have to find a way to basically use both c++ and python somehow....

 Last thing: i run the malware using Termux, an android emulator for linux, because i didnt wanna setup networking stuff for my kali vm, cuz i had some issues trying to establish the session.